swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 * * * *
 **Short Exercise**

-Now, list the contents of a directory of your own, by using the full path (and without using `cd`, so that you are running the command from your current location).
+List the contents of a directory of your own, by using the full path (and without using `cd`, so that you are running the command from your current location).